AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 -  Detailed display of VPC/gateway on Dashboard.
 Clicking on the gateway name displays the complete configuration of the gateway.

--  Support REST API for all CloudOps commands.
+-  Support API for all CloudOps commands.

 -  Support the option to launch gateway when creating CloudOps VPC pool.

--  Support CloudOps Access IP address map history and initiator (from Console or from REST API).
+-  Support CloudOps Access IP address map history and initiator (from Console or from API).

 -  Hash all password.